agungknwn/ML_workflow-CI/README.md

-# Iris Classification with MLflow and GitHub Actions CI
+# Penguins Classification with MLflow and GitHub Actions CI

-This project demonstrates how to create a machine learning workflow for the Iris dataset using MLflow and GitHub Actions for continuous integration (CI).
+This project demonstrates how to create a machine learning workflow for the Penguins dataset using MLflow and GitHub Actions for continuous integration (CI).

 ## Project Structure